JulyJ/awesome-crafting/index.markdown

   nav: side
 ---

-Welcome to **Crafting Supply Hub** — an open source resource for crafters in Canada and beyond!
+Welcome to **Crafting Supply Hub**, an open source resource for crafters in Canada and beyond!

 We run **no ads** and accept **no paid posts**.
 Everything here is community-driven and unbiased.